tyler36/ddev-php-dumper/README.md

 1. Install ddev-php-dump addon and restart to activate the addon.

-    For DDEV v1.23.5 or above run

     ```shell
     ddev add-on get tyler36/ddev-php-dumper
-    ```

-    For earlier versions of DDEV run

-    ```shell
-    ddev get tyler36/ddev-php-dumper
     ```

     Then restart your project